Columbia Sandy River Cargo Shorts - Women's Review

 Our Analysis and Test Results

-When we first pulled these shorts out of the bag, we were both impressed by their thin, ultralight material and concerned for their durability.
+When we first pulled these shorts out of the bag, we were both impressed by their thin, ultralight material and concerned about what we'd find when it came to their durability.
 The more we wore them, however, the more they instilled confidence.
-Constructed with Columbia's Perfecta Plus II quick-drying nylon, they weighed an incredibly light 5.1 ounces (4.2 ounces without the belt).
-The bright color we tested is quirky and can either be a pro or con depending on your own style preferences; as far as we know, Columbia does offer neutral tones for this model.
+Constructed with Columbia's Perfecta Plus II quick-drying nylon, they weigh an incredibly light 5.1 ounces (4.1 ounces without the belt).
+The style itself is quite classic for hiking shorts, and the color we recently tested is rather neutral, which can either be a pro or con, depending on your style preferences.
+Columbia does offer different colors for this model, but they lean toward earthy tones more than fun patterns if that's what you are after.

 Performance Comparison